Gleejr/osticket-prereqs/README.md

 <p>
-5. Click on "create a virtual machine hosted by Azure".
+5. Click on 'Create a virtual machine hosted by Azure.'
 </p>

 <p>